-You should check the Award or Agreement or contract to see if it contains any stand down provisions.
-Employees who are Award or Agreement free can be required to take paid annual leave if the requirement is reasonable.
+You should check the Award or Agreement or contract to see if it contains any additional stand down provisions.

 If you choose to stand down employees during this time, it’s important to notify those employees in writing (where possible), including the date which the stand down begins, whether the employees will or will not be paid, and the impact on other employee entitlements.